apollographql/apollo-server/docs/source/requests.md

 description: How to send requests to Apollo Server over HTTP
 ---

-> By default, almost every GraphQL client library takes care of sending operations in a format that Apollo Server supports.
+> By default, almost every GraphQL IDE and client library takes care of sending operations in a format that Apollo Server supports.
 This article describes that format.

 Apollo Server accepts queries and mutations sent as POST requests.
 It also accepts queries sent as GET requests.